Sara980710/yolov5/README.md

 ````

 ## Train the model in docker image
-Start the image in you rengine using the uploaded image (don't forget the version number), ex. "sara980710/yolov5_env:v1.0"
+Start the image in you rengine using the uploaded image (don't forget the version number), ex. "sara980710/yolov5_env:v1.0" using following mounted folders:
+* Your dataset --> data/
+* Folder where you save the results --> project/
+*
 When you have started the image, go to the desired repo and clone this repo
 ````bash
 git clone https://github.com/Sara980710/yolov5